-Plan to show the general location/ orientation of the building Including entrance/exit points.
+Plan to show the general location/ orientation of the building.

 External envelope

 Following the introduction of the Fire Safety Act 2021, consideration needs to be given to the external envelope of the building for any fire risk.
 This predominantly means the external wall construction including any insulation filler.
 It also includes balconies and any other fixtures as well as doors and windows.